World Rally Championship: Group R

 Starting in 2008, a category of rally cars known as Group R were introduced as a rally only replacement to the Group A and Group N categories which were slowly phased out of eligibility.
 Cars were classified under one of six categories based on their engine capacity and type, wheelbase, and drivetrain.
 Group R cars still had to be homologated in Group A or N but have the relevant Group R extension approved in common with other rally formulae.
 As a result, older cars could reclassify under Group R subject to meeting criteria.

-With R5, R4, R2 and R1 of Group R being renamed and absorbed by the new Groups Rally, as of the 2021 season R3 and R-GT cars are still currently eligible for overall entry.
+With R5, R4, R2 and R1 of Group R being renamed and absorbed by the new Groups Rally, as of the 2026 season, R3 and R-GT cars remain eligible for overall entry.
 R3 cars however have been downgraded to RC4 sporting class from RC3, in line with Rally4 cars rather than superseding them.
 Neither R3 or R-GT have specific WRC support championships.